w4bo/AA2526-unibo-mldm/slides/02-businessunderstanding.md

 > Success may be measured by reducing lost customers by 10% or by achieving a better understanding of the customer base
 >
-> Success should also be defined in these terms such as achieving a certain level of predictive accuracy
+> Success should also be defined in these terms, such as achieving a certain level of predictive accuracy

 # Produce a Project Plan